 However, when it comes to the thyroid gland, the source of the problem is even more trivial - the pressure of the collar on the thyroid gland.
 The harsher and more restrictive the collar is and the stronger the dog is, the greater the trauma.
 Such injuries lead to inflammation which triggers the immune system to produce antibodies against the repeatedly injured and inflamed thyroid gland.
 The result is destruction of the thyroid gland and hypothyroidism - lack of production of thyroid hormone.

 If this cause seems to be too trivial of an explanation, look at dogs predisposed to hypothyroidism.
 They are mostly large and strong breeds such as Labs, Golden Retrievers, German Shepherds, Dobermans and Rottweilers they often pull and wear restrictive choke chain and martingale collars.
 However, even regular collars can cause serious damage.

 Three key points to preventing thyroid trauma

-- It is also crucial to prevent your dog from pulling like draft horse and ideally use a front clip harness to minimize the thyroid gland trauma.
+- It is also crucial to prevent your dog from pulling like a draft horse and ideally use a front-clip harness to minimize the thyroid gland trauma.